autopaideia/flextype/README.md

 ### Tweening

-The font size can be made to scale at different ratios for different width-ranges, flextype will adjust the font size depending on which rules the element's width currently fall between.
+The font size can be made to scale at different ratios for different width-ranges, flextype will adjust the font size depending on which rules the element's width currently falls between.

 ```css
 .MyElement {